Mbed-TLS/mbedtls/SECURITY.md

 - Use cryptographic mechanisms that are not based on block ciphers.
 In particular, for authenticated encryption, use ChaCha20/Poly1305 instead of block cipher modes.
 For random generation, use HMAC\_DRBG instead of CTR\_DRBG.

+#### Formatting of X.509 certificates and certificate signing requests

+When parsing X.509 certificates and certificate signing requests (CSRs), Mbed TLS does not check that they are strictly compliant with X.509 and other relevant standards.
+In the case of signed certificates, the signing party is assumed to have performed this validation (and the certificate is trusted to be correctly formatted as long as the signature is correct).
+Similarly, CSRs are implicitly trusted by Mbed TLS to be standards-compliant.

+**Warning!** Mbed TLS must not be used to sign untrusted CSRs unless extra validation is performed separately to ensure that they are compliant to the relevant specifications.
+This makes Mbed TLS on its own unsuitable use in a Certificate Authority (CA).